kishwarbd/kishwarbd.github.io/_pages/about.md

 ## News
-* [09/2025] Our paper on teaching machine learning and artifical intelligence has been accepted in [EduHPC'25](https://tcpp.cs.gsu.edu/curriculum/?q=eduHPC25).
+* [09/2025] Our paper on teaching parallel computing and machine learning has been accepted in [EduHPC'25](https://tcpp.cs.gsu.edu/curriculum/?q=eduHPC25).

 * [08/2025] Our paper on AI accelerator memory model has been accepted in [MemSys'25](https://www.memsys.io/).